African Borderlands Research Network (ABORNE) Annual Meeting

 The publication calendar is as follows:

-- 15 December 2020: submission of the first draft to the conference organisers
+15 December 2020: submission of the first draft to the conference organizers

 1 March 2021: submission of the final draft to the editor of the special issue